HanWenfang/syncless/trunk/README.txt

-     syncless.console is like the regular interactive Python interpreter except that it has some useful global variables preloaded (such as help, syncless and ticker), and it supports running coroutines (tasklets) in the background while the user can issue Python commands.
+     syncless.console is like the regular interactive Python interpreter except that it has some useful global variables preloaded (such as help, Syncless and ticker), and it supports running coroutines (tasklets) in the background while the user can issue Python commands.
      It's an easy-to-use environment to learn Syncless and to experiment with tasklets.